 As Dundee’s campaign to be selected as the UK City of Culture for 2017 gains momentum, we wanted to share with you some interesting facts about the city.
 Today we’re exploring 5 things you didn’t know about Dundee:

-1. The inventor of the adhesive postage stamp was born in Dundee
+1. The adhesive postage stamp inventor was born in Dundee

-2. The first radio broadcast was sent from Dundee
+2. The first ever radio broadcast was sent from Dundee

-3. The richest square mile in the UK was in Dundee
+3. The richest square mile in the Europe was in Dundee

 5. In 2010 Dundee was voted as one of the seven smartest cities in the world

-Waracle, part of the Exception Group, are the UK’s leading digital solutions specialist.
-Since 2008 Waracle have engaged with large UK and international organisations to plan and execute their digital product strategies.
-Waracle now have offices in Dundee, Glasgow, Edinburgh and London with a rapidly growing team of industry leading UX designers, scrum-masters, iOS, Android and Hybrid developers, IoT, Voice (we’re Amazon Alexa Skills Approved) , QA and App Store Optimisation experts.
+Waracle are a mobile, web and emerging tech application developer.
+Since 2008 Waracle have engaged with UK and European enterprises to plan, design and develop their digital product strategies.
+Waracle have offices in Dundee, Glasgow, Edinburgh and London with a rapidly growing team of industry leading researchers, UX designers, scrum-masters, iOS, Android and Hybrid developers and App Store Optimisation experts.